 The Church is one.-A sevenfold bond of unity makes her so.
-One Head; one indwell-Eph. iv.
-4. ing Spirit; one blessed Hope; one Lord; one Faith; one Baptism; one God and Father.
+One Head; one indwelling Spirit; one blessed Hope; one Lord; one Faith; one Baptism; one God and Father.
 She is therefore one.
 Her members are scattered through heaven and earth.
 They are to be found in many different Christian communities and sects, or belonging to none.
 They may ignore one another, or even refuse fellowship, because blinded to their true kindred; as two brothers may meet in a mist and not know each other.
-But they are one; and in the light of eternity they shall recognize the unity, for it shall be patent to all the universe of God.
+But they are one; and in the light of eternity they shall recognise the unity, for it shall be patent to all the universe of God.